kraxmo/mm/README.md

 Combat tracking is round-based.
 Encounters have rounds, and rounds have initiative-ordered attacks consisting of one (1) attacker and one (1) defender.

-Spell use occurs during attack with a 0 to-hit roll on d20
+Spell use and attacks vs. multiple opponents occur during attack with a 0 to-hit roll on d20